uyendo0203/mac-latien/README.md

 # Run dev
 ```
-yarn dev  => with localhost
+yarn start  => with localhost
-yarn dev -- --port 3003  => with your port
+yarn start -- --port 3003  => with your port
-yarn dev -- --host 0.0.0.0  => with your IP address
+yarn start -- --host 0.0.0.0  => with your IP address
 (networksetup -getinfo Wi-Fi | grep "IP address" ===> for mac)
 ```